-Authorising Officers must also ensure that, when sending copies of any forms to the Solicitor to the Council, the same are sent in sealed envelopes and marked 'Strictly Private and Confidential'.
+Authorising Officers must also ensure that, when sending copies of any forms to the RIPA Coordinator, these are sent securely.
+The increasing use of digitalisation and remote working mean that for most purposes forms will be produced in PDF format and transferred electronically via email or to a shared folder with restricted access.
+Where hard copy transfer is unavoidable, the forms should be sent in sealed envelopes and marked 'Strictly Private and Confidential'.